emptier-lab/Noon/README.md

 - Clean, modern design with smooth animations and ripple effects
 - Easy to use API for creating windows, tabs, sections, and elements
-- Includes common UI elements: buttons, toggles, sliders, labels, and dropdowns
+- Includes  UI elements: buttons, toggles, sliders, labels, and dropdowns
 - Draggable windows (from topbar only) with minimize functionality

 ## Usage